But illegal poaching might destroy it forever.

 vulnerable, endangered, critically endangered

-at current paching rates, elephants, rhinos, and other iconic African wildlife may be gone within 10 years.
+at current paching rates, elephants, rhinos, and other iconic African wildlife may be gone within our lifetime.

 what we're doing: